tigercosmos/CSIE1212/Course/HW2/README.md

 ### Data format will be:
 ```
 Date, currency, exchange, low, high, daily caps

+Date: in the format "yyyymmdd"
+currency: Name of the cryptocurrency (string length < 100)
+exchange: Name of the exchange (string length < 100)
+Low/High: Lowest/Highest of the currency on that day (with data type of float)
+cap: value of transactions (with data type of long long int)

 Each column will seperate with tabs ('\t'),
 each data will seperate with newline ('\n').
 ```